Drain-IQ logo placeholder

 Quick Profiler

-Draw a line across your field to sample elevations every few meters and instantly view a profile chart with auto-computed “best-fit” drainage lines.
-These fits are intended for planning and information purposes only: Best-Fit Surface assumes a minimum grade of 0.05%, while Best-Fit Tile assumes a minimum grade of 0.10% with at least 2 ft of cover.
+Draw a line across your field to sample elevations and instantly view an elevation profile chart with auto-computed "best-fit" drainage lines.
+These fits are intended for planning and information purposes only: Best-Fit Surface (red dashed, ≥0.05% grade) and Best-Fit Tile (green dashed, ≥0.10% grade with 2 ft cover).
 Before installing, all routes should be surveyed and confirmed with an RTK-grade control system.

 Workflow